micropython/micropython/docs/library/machine.Timer.rst

 (or once after some delay), and allow specific boards to define more non-standard behavior (which thus won't be portable to other boards).

+See discussion of :ref:`important constraints <machine_callbacks>` on Timer callbacks.

 .. note::

     Memory can't be allocated inside irq handlers (an interrupt) and so